ostelco/ostelco-ios-client/config/README.md

 ```

 ### Prerequisites
+1. create a .secrets directory this folder `mkdir .secrets`
-1. Download the corresponding service account files and add them to .secrets
+2. Download the corresponding service account files and add them to .secrets

 for dev: `pi-ostelco-dev-firebase-adminsdk.json`